lambdaspot/vanilla-scala-talk/README.md

 # vanilla-scala-talk
-A skeleton web app structure, no framework, just set std lib and set of libraries
+A skeleton web app structure, no framework, just std lib and set of libraries